sighthoundinc/ext-sh-edge-sdk/python-stream-check/README.md

 # Build the container
 Run [build-docker.sh](build-docker.sh) to pull the necessary base container from the repository and build a container with additional python components.
+Add the optional argument `--no-cache` to run the container from scratch.

 # Running the container